MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-azure-sqldatabase.md

 2. The amount of data you return in the stored procedure is **modest**.
 Action calls, such as stored procedures, **do not have a limit on the number of rows retrieved**.
 They aren't automatically paged in 100 record increments like tabular data sources such as tables or views.
 So, if the stored procedure returns too much data (many thousands of records) then your app might slow down or crash.
 For performance reasons you should bring in less than 2,000 records.

 > [!IMPORTANT]
 > The schema of the return values of the stored procedure should be **static**.
-Meaning that it does not change from call to call.
-For example, if you call a stored procedure and it returns two tables then it should **always** return two tables.
+Meaning that it doesn't change from call to call.
+For example, if you call a stored procedure and it returns two tables, then it should **always** return two tables.
 You can work with either typed or untyped results.
-But, the structure of the results need to be the same from call to call.
-If the schema of the results are **dynamic** then you should not use it with Power Apps.
-For example if you call the stored procedure and it sometimes returns one table and sometimes returns two tables then it will not work correctly in Power Apps.
-Power Apps requires a static schema for this call.
+The structure of the results need to be the same from call to call.
+If the schema of the results are **dynamic** then you shouldn't use it with Power Apps.
+For example, if you call the stored procedure and it sometimes returns one table and sometimes returns two tables then it won't work in Power Apps.
+Power Apps requires a static schema for the call.

 ### SQL namespace pre-pended to stored procedure name
 The SQL Server namespace name that the stored procedure is stored in is pre-pended to the name of the stored procedure that is created for it in Power Apps.
 For example, all stored procedures in the **'DBO'** SQL Server namespace will have the **'dbo'** at the start of the name.